gchq/stroom-docs/content/en/docs/user-guide/data-splitter/match-reference/3-3-use-of-fixed-strings.md

+---
+title: "Use of fixed strings"
-# Use of fixed strings
+linkTitle: "Use of fixed strings"
+#weight:
+date: 2021-07-27
+tags:
+description: >

+---

 Any `<group>` value or `<data>` name and value can use references to matched content, but in addition to this it is possible just to output a known string, e.g.